barriehadfield/reactrb-showcase/README.md

 	<span class='pull-right'></span>

 So I hear you ask: why if I prefer the non-React Bootstrap syntax why am worrying about React Bootstrap?
-For one very simple reason: components like Navbar and Modal that requires `bootstrap.js` will not work with React so without the React Bootstrap project you would need to implement all that functionality yourself.
+For one very simple reason: components like Navbar and Modal that requires `bootstrap.js` will not work with React on it's own so without the React Bootstrap project you would need to implement all that functionality yourself.
 The React Bootstrap project has re-implemented all this functionality as React components.

 Lets implement a Navbar in this project using React Bootstrap in Reactrb.
 First, we need to install Bootstrap and React Bootstrap: